RVgo4it/mmsgate/README.md

 	def packageName = "com.yourdomain.linphone"
 ```

-Use the following command to edit keystore.properties, enter a desired password in two places and the alias as linphone-alias.
+Once back at command prompt, use the following command to edit keystore.properties, enter a desired password in two places and the alias as linphone-alias.
 ```
 nano keystore.properties
 ```
-Use the following command to generate a new keystore.
+Back at command prompt, use the following command to generate a new keystore.
 Enter the same password you selected in the last step.
 ```
 keytool -genkey -v -keystore app/bc-android.keystore -alias linphone-alias -keyalg RSA -keysize 2048 -validity 3650 -dname "OU=None"
 ```